DaveMielke/NBP/b2g/ui/doc/navigation.rst

 These key combinations perform basic system actions:

-Space+Dots123456
-  The Home button.
-Go to the app launcher.

-Space+z (dots 1356)
-  The Back button.

 Space+f (dots 124)
   Find text within the current screen element (see `Find Mode`_).

-Space+m (dots 134)
-  The Menu button.
-Go to the current app's main choices screen.

-Space+n (dots 1345)
-  Go to the Notifications screen.

-Space+r (dots 1235)
-  Go to the Recent Apps screen.

 Space+? (dots 1456)
   Go to the currently registered **assist** app.
 The default is